breatheco-de/celery-task-manager-django-plugin/docs/getting-started/task.md

 ### RetryTask

-Mark this task to be retried, due to the database does not includes the required content yet.
+Mark this task to be retried, due to the database does not include the required content yet.

 ### CircuitBreakerError

-Mark this task to be retried. due an error occurred in another service.
+Mark this task to be retried. due to an error that occurred in another service.

 ## See all executions in Django Admin